Logo

 Talent Assessment | 8 Min Read

-The findings from skill gap analysis can be fed into all HRM initiatives and decisions, ranging from recruitment, promotions to reskilling/upskilling, learning and development programs, and even leadership and succession planning.
+Skill gap analysis can be done at an employee or individual level and an organizational or team level.
+The findings from skill gap analysis can be fed into all HRM initiatives and decisions, ranging from recruitment and promotions to reskilling/upskilling, learning and development programs, and even leadership and succession planning.
+This analysis is a critical exercise in businesses, as it takes the organization from the present to the future, ensuring the employees’ skills are updated and relevant.

-A step-by-step approach to conducting a skills gap analysis
+Advantages of conducting a skill gap analysis

 Infographics-5-1

-Clearly define business objectives & outcomes
+Define business objectives and outcomes

-Identify skills needed to achieve the objectives
+Identify skills needed to achieve business objectives

-Mercer | Mettl, the global assessment technology provider, can undertake a detailed competency analysis, in collaboration with the senior leaders of an organization aiming to conduct a skill gap analysis.
-This analysis will help build targeted reskilling plans that align with each employee’s vision and ensure better returns on your training efforts by considering present and future skills.
+Once the business objectives are defined, one should understand the skills required to achieve this goal and future-proof the organization.
+Mercer | Mettl offers detailed competency analysis that helps build targeted reskilling plans that align with each employee’s vision and ensure better returns on the training efforts by considering present and future skills.

 Infographics-1

-Identify the existing level of skills
+Identify the existing level of skills of the workforce

 Identify and prioritize who and how to train

-Mercer | Mettl offers a more scientific approach to ‘who to train’ by finding the most agile among the lot or the ones whose skills are closest to the required skill set.
+Based on the results of the previous step, the next stage involves shortlisting the employees who need training.
+It is essential to prioritize training needs.
+Mercer | Mettl offers a scientific approach to ‘who to train’ by finding the most agile candidates or those whose skills are closest to the required skill set.
+Mercer | Mettl’s Learning Agility Assessment helps identify employees’ learning preferences.

 Measure the training effectiveness

-Skill gap analysis is not a one-time process, whatever your metrics and objectives.
-It is an ongoing process and imperative for a future-ready workforce.
+Mercer | Mettl aids the organization through the entire training lifecycle and helps measure the training effectiveness.
+Skill gap analysis is an ongoing process and imperative for a future-ready workforce.
 The business environment, business goals, and employees change every year.
 If upskilling is a continuous cycle, so is skill gap analysis.

 Conclusion